gahen97/h5p_template/h5p-cli-master/README.md

-to run server, navigate to lib and enter the following command node ../bin/h5p-cli server
+to run server, navigate to lib and enter the following command: node ../bin/h5p-cli server

 ## Martin's edits: